What Is Responsive Web Design? 8 Benefits for Businesses!Orhun Karadag

 The alternative to responsive web design is designing two entirely separate websites (one for mobile and one for desktop) or creating a desktop website and a mobile app.

-Fluid and flexible responsive design equal less headaches for business owners.
+Fluid and flexible responsive design equal fewer headaches for business owners.

 4) Higher Speed